angelolab/TNBC_python_scripts/README.md

 |    T3     |  5  |   -1.8    |       -0.7       | max_fiber_density |       max_fiber_density        |  stroma_core  |   all    |      fiber       |

 In the example table above, we see there are multiple columns that contain descriptive information about the statistics contained in each row.
 While `feature_name_unique` obviously gives the most granular description of the value, we can also use the other columns to quickly subset the data for specific analysis.
-For example, to look at all features within one region type across every image, we simply filter the compartment for only "cancer_core".
+For example, to look at all features within one region type across every image, we simply filter the `compartment` for only "cancer_core".
-Alternatively, we could compare the granular cell type diversity of all immune classified cells across regions by filtering both the feature_type as "cell_diversity" and cell_pop as "immune".
+Alternatively, we could compare the granular cell type diversity of all immune classified cells across regions by filtering both the `feature_type` as "cell_diversity" and `cell_pop` as "immune".

-*timepoint_features.csv*: While the data table above is aggregated *per_core*, this data is a combination of all feature metrics calculated on a per sample timepoint basis.
-The file *timepoint_features_filtered.csv* is also produced, which is the entire feature file with any highly correlated features removed.
+*timepoint_features*: While the data table above is aggregated *per_core*, this data is a combination of all feature metrics calculated on a per sample timepoint basis.
+The file *timepoint_features_filtered* is also produced, which is the entire feature file with any highly correlated features removed.

 | Tissue_ID |   feature_name    |      feature_name_unique       |  compartment  | cell_pop | raw_mean | raw_std | normalized_mean | normalized_std |
 |:---------:|:-----------------:|:------------------------------:|:-------------:|:--------:|:-------:|:-------:|:---------------:|:--------------:|